-All employees of this bargaining unit, in addition to being governed by this Agreement, shall also be subject to the Personnel Regulations & Policies published by the Employer having general applicability to all employees of the Employer and any subsequent personnel policies, rules and regulations that may be promulgated in the future, so long as they do not conflict with this Agreement.
+Section 17.1.
+All employees of this bargaining unit, in addition to being governed by this Agreement, shall also be subject to the Personnel Regulations and Policies published by the Employer having general applicability to all employees of the Employer and any subsequent personnel policies, rules and regulations that may be promulgated in the future, so long as they do not conflict with this Agreement.
 In case of any conflict, this Agreement shall be the controlling policy for the employees covered by this Agreement.
-Any changes made in the personnel policies, rules and regulations shall be approved by the Employer with Union input.
+Any changes made in the personnel policies, rules and regulations that includes wages, hours, or working conditions shall be approved by the Employer with Union input.